Phando/CR_Animation_Nodes/README.md

 These nodes include some features similar to Deforum, and also some new ideas.

+This is the first drop of 20 nodes.
+A further 35 nodes are currently in development.
+The next drop will include keyframe level schedulers.

-If you would like to contribute to this project with suggestions or feedback then please DM me on the AI Revolution discord, add feature requests on Gtithub, or leave a comment below.
+If you would like to contribute to this project with suggestions or feedback then please DM me on the AI Revolution discord, or add issues or feature requests here on Github.

 ## CivitAI Post
 [ComfyUI - CR Animation Nodes](https://civitai.com/models/137333/comfyui-cr-animation-nodes)